Restoration Coordination Center Projects

 Falmouth Rod & Gun Club: Cranberry Bog and Stream Restoration

-The Falmouth Rod & Gun Club is currently in the early planning phases of a holistic stream restoration project that will entail the restoration of a large portion of the Childs River where it passes through two fallow cranberry bogs, irrigation ponds, earthen berms, and various undersized culverts.
-This sensitive cold water fish habitat has been degraded by the warming effects of man-made irrigation ponds and deforestation around the bogs and lacks habitat connectivity due to a damaged fish ladder and an undersized culvert.
-APCC is providing ongoing support and input to the project manager.
+The restoration of a large portion of the Childs River, where it passed through two fallow cranberry bogs, irrigation ponds, earthen berms, and various undersized culverts, has been accomplished.
+This sensitive cold water fish habitat had been degraded by the warming effects of man-made irrigation ponds and deforestation around the bogs.
+The habitat connectivity had been lost due to a damaged fish ladder and undersized culvert.
+APCC provided support and assistance in project management.

 Parkers River, Yarmouth: Tidal and Fish Run Restoration